"Few die of hunger. Many die of eating." - Benjamin FranklinObesity

 .
 It also acts as an insulator.
 It is fat that gives the body its smooth contour and its beautiful look

-Weight loss results in decrease in size of the cells but not their number.
+Weight loss results in decrease in size of the cells and not their number.
 The normal fat cells are 0.4 to 0.6 microgram in weight; the cells of an obese person can weigh as much as 1.2 micrograms.Genetics

 , family history, sex and age determine the ‘size’ of the individual.
 The rate at which a person metabolizes food and his Basal Metabolic Rate (BMR) are determined by his genetic factors.Physical inactivity, changes in food habits and lifestyle

-has been a major reason for the obesity epidemic worldwide.
+have been a major reason for the obesity epidemic worldwide.